-Shark Diver operates under Mexican operations permits issued to the MV Horizon by CONANP and other agencies.
+Shark Diver operates under Mexican operations permits issued to our vessel by CONANP and other agencies.
 We have done so since the permit system was introduced to Isla Guadalupe in 2008.
 There are no such things as “exclusive permits” at Isla Guadalupe.
-The Mexican white shark permit system is fair and even, each vessel, each operator, has to operate within the established park guidelines.
+The Mexican white shark permit system is fair and even.
+Each vessel, each operator, has to operate within the established park guidelines.
 If you become aware of any operator who makes claims to “exclusive permits” be wary of that claim as they are false, and the operator is hiding something from the divers.

 Do the sharks ever attack the cage?

-Isla Guadalupe Great Whites are primarily transitional sub adults, 12 – 16 feet in length are are sleek, fast, and beautiful.
+Isla Guadalupe Great Whites are primarily transitional sub adults, 12 – 16 feet in length and are sleek, fast, and beautiful.
 We also encounter makos on very rare and very special occasions.
-Later in the season we encounter much larger sharks upwards to 18 feet.
+Later in the season we encounter much larger sharks upwards to 19 feet.
 We call this “The Time of the Titans.”
 Late season sharks also come with a better chance of poor weather on site so you need to take that into consideration when making your shark diving choice with us.
 Typically we see an abundance of juvenile males from the beginning of August to late September when the numbers increase.
 Then in October and November the larger females come around, yet the numbers are known to start to taper.
 Tzitzimitl, a 30-yerar-old 19-footer, was the largest recorded on our dives.
 She appeared in mid to late September in 2016.

 Tigers in the Bahamas run from 10-15 feet in length and are primarily female.
 They can be shy at times but we work with them over a period of days at Tiger Beach until they, and our divers, reach a good comfort level.